Eamonn Meaney Counselling & Psychotherapy

 More about eating disorders

-Eating disorders can be understood as a coping mechanism for emotional distress, or perhaps as indicative or symptomatic of other underlying issues.
-Consequently as the destructive cycle of the eating disorder wreaks physical and emotional harm, individuals commonly surrender their sense of themselves.
+Eating disorders can be understood as a coping mechanism for emotional distress, or perhaps as indicative, or symptomatic of other underlying issues.
+Consequently, as the destructive cycle of the eating disorder wreaks physical and emotional harm, individuals commonly surrender their sense of themselves.

 The following points about eating disorders are also worthy of attention:

-• Eating disorders can affect anyone and they are often perceived as high achievers
+• Eating disorders can affect anyone, frequently those perceived as high achievers

 • Individuals with an eating disorder use food as a control mechanism in their lives